 Contrary to deeply entrenched opinion, a low-fat diet is not a necessarily a healthy one.
-The important thing is not cut out fat entirely, but to make sure that you’re eating the right kind.
+The important thing is not to cut out fat entirely, but to make sure that you’re eating the right kind.
 Unsaturated fats are the ones our bodies need and use.
 They have been associated with lower blood cholesterol, and are found in foods such as oils, nuts, seeds, avocado, and oily fish.

 Low-fat products are only useful when they are helping you to reduce your intake of saturated fat, the type of fat associated with high cholesterol and heart disease risk.
-If you do choose these kind of products, make sure you read the label to make sure they’re free from added sugar.
+If you do choose these kind of products, make sure you read the nutrition information label to make sure they’re free from added sugar.

 For more information, read up on saturated fat.